zg404/Doradocker/README.md

 # Doradocker
-Docker image for Fungal ITS Barcoding via latest Oxford Nanopore Tech and Dorado basecaller
+Docker image for Fungal ITS Barcoding via Oxford Nanopore sequencing, Dorado basecaller, demultiplex by Minibar, and read consensus generation by NGSpeciesID.

 ## Installation
 Follow these basic steps.
 More in depth instructions coming soon.